Idriss-Abidi/DataWarehouse_BI/README.md

 ```sh
 mkdir {Path to ADMIN directory}\ADMIN\.dbt
 ```
+Or just keep the profils.yml file in the DBT project rep.
 2.**Set Up Your Connection Profile**
 Go back to the new_project folder and run:
 ```sh